PSO Autopilot Manual

 Cache Storage Location

 Fingerprints are stored in GameUserSettings.ini under the [PSOAutopilot] section as a comma-separated list in the CompletedFingerprints key.
-You can clear this key to force a full re-warmup on the next launch.
+The plugin also reads the legacy single-fingerprint key for backward compatibility.
+You can clear this section to force a full re-warmup on the next launch.

 ⚠️ ResetCachedWarmupFingerprint